Perennial pepperweed

 Common names: broad-leaved peppergrass, tall whitetop, Virginia pepperweed, perennial pepperweed, broad-leaf peppergrass

 Seeds: Each plant produces a small waxy fruit that does not open but falls regularly during the winter season.
 Each one of these little fruit bares 2 little seeds that are released when the fruit drops down from the plant.
-The seeds that are dropped are round flattened and slightly hairy.
-The measure in 1/16 of an inch in length and are reddish brown colored.
-The perennial pepperweed can produce up too 6 billion seeds per acre.
+The seeds that are dropped are round, flattened and slightly hairy.
+They measure 1/16 of an inch in length and are reddish brown colored.
+Perennial pepperweed can produce up too 6 billion seeds per acre.
 (1,2,5)

-Roots: Extended deep seeding roots that creep under the ground and are very deep seated.
-The long extensive root system sends many shoots up in late winter or autumn and make a big web of the plant.
-The roots do not hold soil together very well so they are known to be a problem or erosion on river banks, streams, and ditch banks.
+Roots: The long extensive root system sends many shoots up in late winter or autumn and makes a large patch or infestation of the plant.
+The roots do not hold soil together very well so they are known to be a problem by increasing erosion on river banks, streams, and ditch banks.
 (1,5)

-sitting on the very top of the weed.
-Every flower has 4 sepals and
+clusters sitting on the very top of the weed.
+Every flower has

 4 petals.
-The seeds of this plant are carried in this plant and when
+The seeds are often held on the plant and

-be a problem on the roadsides, rangeland, field crop to riversides or on
+to be a problem on the roadsides, rangeland, field crops,

 mountain tops.
 (1,4,5)

-100% effective when applied to the pepperweed over a time of 3 months periodically.
+100% effective when applied to pepperweed periodically over 3

 http://www.oneplan.org/Crop/noxWeeds/nxWeed19.htm